dvoiss/android-geocities-theme/README.md

 The [ViewPump](https://github.com/InflationX/ViewPump) library is used to intercept a few UI components that are then modified to be "Geocitified".

-* `ImageViews` have their images replaced with GIFs that are better than whatever was there before.
+* `ImageViews` have their images replaced with GIFs or "broken image" images.
 * `Toolbars` are modified to have the GIF back button seen in the video above as well as a hit counter, rainbow colored title text, and an "under construction" GIF.
 * `TextViews` blink and scroll (marquee effect) and use comic sans.
 * The root layout (`ContentFrameLayout`) has a background set with one of the supplied backgrounds.